husseinrasti/monka-break-web3/contracts/PRD.md

 * Receiving and locking the entry fee when the game starts
 * Recording the block number at game start for randomness
 * Finalizing the game and distributing the vault to a given list of winners
+* Supporting a refund scenario if the game is incomplete

 ### ❌ Not Handled by Contract